francesco-ascenzi/werlog/README.md

 ```

 # Import
-Assign to a const variable:
+Assign to a let or a const variable:
 ```
 const werlog = require('werlog');
 ```